 Lupus 101 for Caregivers

-- From Medicare to Medicaid, Social Security to ACA, this extensive directory of articles on financing the health care your loved one will need (whether he’s 8 or 88) is a great starting point: Lupus Foundation of America: Financial Resources for Healthcare.
+- From Medicare to Medicaid, Social Security to ACA, this extensive directory of articles on financing the health care your loved one will need (whether he’s 8 or 88) is a great starting point: Lupus Foundation of America: Financial Resources.

 - Medications will be critical for managing pain and improving quality of life, but they could be costly, depending on your health care coverage.
 Peruse this page for direction on accessing vital prescriptions: Prescription Assistance Programs.